 The certificate holder’s Grown in Britain certification number and claim (GIB-FP, GIB-S, GIB-LO, GiB-W) for each certified product

-As a minimum requirement, include the claim and certification number on the sales invoice and any delivery and transportation documents.
+As a minimum requirement, include the claim and certification number on the sales invoice and any delivery with transportation documents.

 GiB CoC certificate holders must not put the Grown in Britain logo or a Grown in Britain label on their product for a GiB-LO claim, only their Grown in Britain certification number for each product with a legal only claim.